hellowac/conda-zh-cn/cn_docs/source/user-guide/concepts/installing-with-conda.rst

 .. image:: /img/installing-with-conda.png
     :align: center

+Conda 更新与 conda 安装
+=================================

 Conda update versus conda install

-=================================
+.. tab:: 中文

+.. tab:: 英文

 ``conda update`` updates packages to the latest compatible version.
 ``conda install`` can be used to install any version.